A Memory Called Empire

 A Memory Called Empire is a 2019 science fiction novel, the debut novel by Arkady Martine.
 It follows Mahit Dzmare, the ambassador from Lsel Station to the Teixcalaanli Empire, as she investigates the death of her predecessor and the instabilities that underpin that society.
-The book won the 2020 Hugo Award for Best Novel.
+The book won the 2020 Compton Crook Award and the 2020 Hugo Award for Best Novel.

-Synopsis

-When the Teixcalaanli Empire asks that Yskandr Aghavn, the ambassador from Lsel Station, be replaced, Lsel sends Mahit Dzmare—who, like Yskandr, is an admirer of Teixcalaanli culture.
-Mahit secretly has within her brain an "imago machine" with a recording of Yskandr's memories and consciousness so that he may guide her; however, shortly after their arrival on Teixcalaan, the machine malfunctions, and Yskandr no longer responds.
-With the aid of her cultural liaison Three Seagrass and Imperial advisor Nineteen Adze, Mahit discovers the connections between the original Yskandr's death and the looming Teixcalaanli succession crisis—and the threat of a civil war, in which Lsel Station could be a target for annexation.
+Plot

+Ambassador Mahit Dzmare is sent from Lsel Station, an independent republic, to become the next Ambassador to the Teixcalaanli Empire.
+She carries a copy of the consciousness of Yskander Aghavn, the previous Ambassador, in an "imago-machine" which is implanted in her skull.
+Because Yskander was unable to return to Lsel before his death, his memories are fifteen years out of date.

+On Teixcalaan, Mahit meets her diplomatic liaison Three Seagrass and Three Seagrass's friend Twelve Azalea.
+Mahit realizes that her imago has been sabotaged and loses her ability to access Yskander's memories.
+Mahit is saved from an assassination attempt by Nineteen Adze, a close advisor to the Emperor.
+Emperor Six Direction is elderly and near death, leading to a succession crisis.
+The Empire announces a plan to annex Lsel.

+Mahit retrieves an imago machine from Yskander's corpse, accessing his up-to-date memories.
+Mahit learns that Yskander promised the Emperor an imago machine; Yskander was murdered by an advisor who believed that no emperor should be immortal.
+Mahit also learns of a looming alien invasion.
+She convinces the Emperor that this invasion is a threat to the Empire; he calls off the annexation of Lsel in order to focus on this new threat.
+Twelve Azalea and hundreds of other Teixcalaanlitzlim are killed as civil unrest mounts and various generals and aristocrats seek to claim the throne.
+The Emperor commits ritual suicide to quell the succession crisis, and Nineteen Adze ascends the throne as regent for Six Direction's clone.
+Mahit requests a transfer back to Lsel.

 Major themes

 In the New York Times, Amal el-Mohtar reported that the novel explores the intersection between our past and future selves.
 It looks at language, grammar, and custom, things that are intertwined with the politics of conquest and the broader culture.

 The Verge observed that the book discusses how institutional memory guides society and shapes politics, and provides insight into the ideas of conquest and colonialism by comparing the different worldviews of the expansion-minded Teixcalaanli Empire and the fiercely independent Lsel Stationers.

-Tor.com emphasised the degree to which Mahit is perceived as a "barbarian" by the Teixcalaanli.
+Tor.com emphasized the degree to which Mahit is perceived as a "barbarian" by the Teixcalaanli.